magnum478/INF219-Viscovery/README.md

 ```
 and enable developer mode.

-Then load the Viscovery folder as an unpacked extension.
+Load the Viscovery folder as an unpacked extension.

+## Notes
+The settings field is only a placeholder atm.